 Andrew also counsels national non-profit and corporate entities on issues involving public procurement and contracting, anti-corruption laws, lobbying disclosure and foreign agent regulations, and government conflict of interest laws.

-Andrew has represented numerous clients subject to United States House and Senate inquiries and investigations, including Major League Baseball (MLB) during the United States House Government Reform Committee’s investigation into the use of performance-enhancing drugs.
-He has similarly represented corporations, non-profits and individuals in high-profile congressional investigations.
+Andrew has represented numerous clients subject to United States Senate and House inquiries and investigations, including Major League Baseball (MLB) during the United States House Government Reform Committee's investigation into the use of performance-enhancing drugs.
+He has similarly represented corporations, non-profits, and individuals in high-profile congressional investigations.

 Advisory Counsel, Tzedek DC

 Pro Bono Counsel, Levin Center for Oversight & Democracy

 Pro Bono Counsel, League of Women Voters, DC

 Pro Bono Counsel, Leadership Council for Women in National Security